DeMarcoLab/fibsem/docs/user_guide/system_setup.md

 ### User Settings

-The user parameters related to milling and imaging  can be specified in this section.
+The default imaging and milling parameters are be specified in this section.

 ![User Parameters](../img/user_guide/setup/user_params.png)